5 Important Retirement Questions You Must Answer

 Just keep in mind this number is merely a ballpark estimate and reviewing your current and future budget is a more reliable method of figuring out your desired income amount.
 Many other factors such as your planned lifestyle expenses, future inflation rates, anticipated health care expenses, and whether or not you will be debt-free influence the total amount of savings needed to fully fund your retirement.

-How Much Should I Be Saving Today?
+How Much Should You Be Saving Today?

 How Much of Your Nest Egg Can You Afford to Spend Each Year When You Retire?